 The YardMate Pent 5′ x 3′ is built to last with a tough, all-weather, durable structure.
 The wall columns are reinforced with steel which allows you to easily mount shelves or garden tools.
 It has a roomy interior wall height and a roof pitch of 10°.
 This functional backyard shed comes with wide double doors that are large enough to give you full use of the storage volume.
 The YardMate series features a 5′ wide format that’s ideal for smaller yards or patios.
 This shed features a complete reinforced vinyl floor that eliminates the need for building a foundation.
 Ready to assemble with pre-made materials.

-- Maintenance free vinyl storage shed that it won’t rust, dent, rot or fade and is fire retardant
+- Maintenance free vinyl storage shed that it won’t rust, dent or rot and is fire retardant

 - Internal Dimensions (WxDxH): 155 x 76 x 198 cm

 - Wide & Tall double doors – Approx. Dim.
 (W x h): 133 x 178 cm